Additional learning needs (ALN) in Wales

-For more information on ALN, Individual Development Plans (IDPs) and how to go about getting one for your deaf child see our guide here.
+For more information, see our guide on ALN and Individual Development Plans (IDPs) and how to go about getting one for your deaf child.

 A child or young person has ALN if they have a learning difficulty or disability that makes it harder for them to learn if they are not given extra support that is not normally given to other learners their age.

 There is information in Welsh Government guidance on the new ALN system to suggest that deafness can be considered ALN and that deaf children are eligible for a support plan, or an IDP.

 Individual Development Plans (IDPs) describe a learner’s ALN and set out what support will be given to help them learn.
 IDPs are for children aged 0-16 with ALN, as well as young people aged 16-25 who attend sixth form or college and have ALN.